MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 ![Research Mode tab of HoloLens Device Portal](images/ResearchModeDevPortal.png)<br>
 *Research mode window in the HoloLens Device Portal*

+> [!IMPORTANT]
+> Research Mode for HoloLens 2 is available beginning with build 19041.1356.
+If you need access in an earlier build, sign up for our [Insider Preview](https://docs.microsoft.com/hololens/hololens-insider) program.

 ### Using sensor data in your apps

 Applications can access the sensor stream data in the same way that photo and video camera streams are accessed through [Media Foundation](https://msdn.microsoft.com/library/windows/desktop/ms694197).